Computer-Programming-B/MicrobitThermometer/README.md

 ```
 The temperature sensor measures the temperature of the processor chip that can be found on the left hand side of the back of the micro:bit.
 The processor is circled in the picture below:
 ![](thermometer2.png)
-Try holding your finger on the chip and see if you can increase the temperature sensor reading.
+Try holding your finger on the processor and see if you can increase the temperature sensor reading.

 Program requirements
 -----------------